 Remove inconsistencies and weaknesses in the existing revenue recognition system

-Provide a more robust framework for analysing revenue
+Provide a more robust framework for analyzing revenue

 Improve comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets

-Provide more useful information to users through improved disclosure requirements
+Provide more useful information to users through improved disclosure requirements, and

 Simplify and streamline the preparation of financial statements by reducing the number of requirements to which an entity must refer to